vanutp/tgbridge/docs/en/localization.md

 By default `minecraft_lang.json` doesn't exist and the bot will use the default English translations provided by the server.

-If you want to use another language, you need to install this mod on the client, change the language to the desired one and execute the `/tgbridge dump_lang` command.
+If you want to use another language, you need to install tgbridge on the client, change the language to the desired one and execute the `/tgbridge dump_lang` command.

-It will create this file in the mod configuration directory.
-You can then copy it to the server.
+It will create this file in the mod configuration directory (`config/tgbridge`).
+You can then copy it in the mod config dir on the server (`plugins/tgbridge` or `config/tgbridge` depending on the loader).
 The generated file will include translations for all currently installed mods, so if you add a new mod, you'll need to generate the language again.